jupyterlab/jupyterlab/galata/README.md

 ## Fixtures

-Here are the new test fixture introduced by Galata on top of [Playwright fixtures](https://playwright.dev/docs/api/class-fixtures.
+Here are the new test fixture introduced by Galata on top of [Playwright fixtures](https://playwright.dev/docs/api/class-fixtures).

 ### appPath

-- type: <string>;
+- type: < string >

 Application URL path fragment; default `"/lab"`

 ### autoGoto

-- type: <boolean>
+- type: < boolean >

 Whether to go to JupyterLab page within the fixture or not; default `true`.